 is to make your stay with us as comfortable and safe as possible.

-To meet this goal, we encourage patients and families to become active
+We encourage patients and families to become active participants in their

-mention discomfort or pain to their doctor and end up in worse condition
+pain to their doctor and end up in worse condition because their caretakers

 Tell Us Anything You Think We Need to Know